OrleansContrib/Orleans.Http/readme.md

         // Enable Authorization
         app.UseAuthorization();

-        // Configure AspNet Core endpoints
+        // Configure ASP.NET Core endpoints
         app.UseEndpoints(endpoints =>
         {
             // Call MapGrains([prefix]) with an optional prefix for the routes. endpoints.MapGrains("grains");

-            // You can add any other endpoints here like regular AspNet Controller, SignalR, you name it.
+            // You can add any other endpoints here like regular ASP.NET Controller, SignalR, you name it.
             // Orleans endpoints are agnostic to other routes.
         });
     }